Discipline Process: Review

 • If it is not in the public interest to take further action

-If the Commissioner decides to take no further action, the person who made the complaint will receive the reasons for the decision.
+If the Commissioner decides to take no further action, the person who made the complaint or report will receive the reasons for the decision.
 The teacher will also receive the reasons.

 Defer action